Russian rockets kill 3 in a Ukrainian city as Kyiv claims it damaged a key bridge

 “Russia has invested too many resources in this war to just … stop for nothing,” said serviceman Oleh Nikolenko, 43.

-His wife, Anastasia Nikolenko, a 38-year-old designer, said diplomacy can’t stop the fighting.
+His wife, Anastasia Nikolenko, a 38-year-old designer, said diplomacy cannot stop the fighting.
 "We need to show by force, by physical force, that we cannot be defeated,” she said.

 Russia also fired rocket artillery at Chystovodivka village in the Kharkiv region, killing two people and injuring three others, regional Gov. Oleh Syniehubov said.